wojtekmach/req/README.md

 ### Response and error steps

-A response step is a function that accepts a `request` and `response` and returns:
+A response step is a function that accepts a `request` and a `response` and returns one of the
+following:

   * A `{request, response}` tuple

   * A `{request, exception}` tuple.
 In that case, no further response steps are executed but the exception goes through error steps

-Similarly, an error step is a function that accepts an exception and returns one of the following:
+Similarly, an error step is a function that accepts a `request` and an `exception` and returns one of the following:

   * A `{request, exception}` tuple